MediaComem/comem-archidep/subjects/unix-networking/README.md

 #### Network address translation

-[Network address translation (NAT)][nat] is a method of **remapping one IP address space into another** as traffic goes through a routing device.
+[**N**etwork **A**ddress **T**ranslation (NAT)][nat] is a method of **remapping
+one IP address space into another** as traffic goes through a routing device.

 <!-- slide-column 40 -->

-It is very commonly used for **IP masquerading**, a technique that hides an entire IP address space (such as private IP addresses) behind a single public IP address.
-The router typically translates the private IP addresses of computers in an organization's network into a single public IP address assigned to the organization.
+It is very commonly used for **IP masquerading**, a technique that hides an entire IP address range (such as private IP addresses) behind a single public IP address.
+The router typically translates the private IP addresses of computers in an organization's network into a single public IP address assigned to the organization and vice-versa.

 <!-- slide-column -->